equinor/fusion-app-iPad/README.md

 changes become part of the review process of a pull request.

 ## Docker
-To run the project using Docker, run ``docker-compose up --build``.
+To run the project using Docker, you need to provide the ClientSecret as an environment variable to the image.
+This can be done by adding a ".env-file" **outside the directory** and referencing it using the `--env-file` flag.
+From the repository root, you can then run ``docker-compose --env-file <path-to-env-file> up --build``.
 This will build and run a docker container for both the frontend and backend.
+The `--env-file` flag must come before the `up` command.

 ## Testing
 Cypress is used as a E2E test framework.
 To run Cypress tests locally, run